NSBum/ojisan/content/post/2016-04-09-waking-the-computer-to-allow-applescript-to-run/index.md

 ---
-title: Waking the computer to allow AppleScript to run.
+title: "Waking the computer to allow AppleScript to run"
 date: 2016-04-09 14:52:56
 aliases: ['/2016/04/09/Waking-the-computer-to-allow-AppleScript-to-run/']
 authorbox: false